 A Hebrew name, Elijah means my God is Yahweh.

-A Hebrew prophet, Elijah remains an often used name.
+A Hebrew prophet, Elijah remains an often used “e” name for boys.
 It’s currently at the height of its popularity in the U.S., where it was the fifth most used boys’ name in 2019.

 Emmanuel is a Hebrew name that means God is with us.